John Garrison (musician)

 John Garrison (born 7 January 1973) is an English musician, singer-songwriter, multi-instrumentalist, and producer.
 Co-founder of the British alternative rock band Budapest, he recorded and performed with them from 1999 to 2006.
-After the band split, he launched a career as a solo artist and has released three albums: “Above The Cosmos” 2007, “Departures” 2009 and “Extinguisher” 2020.
+After the band split, he launched a career as a solo artist and has released three albums: “Above The Cosmos” (2007), “Departures” (2009) and “Extinguisher” (2020).
+He released a 4-Track EP "Time Trader" in March 2024.
 He also recorded three albums under the name Satellites.
 In parallel to his solo career, Garrison is a session bass player for other major label artists such as Lewis Capaldi, Ed Sheeran, Robbie Williams, James Blunt, Christina Aguilera and Leona Lewis in the studio and on the road.

 Early life

 Garrison was born in Liverpool, then moved to Coventry, England, at the age of one.
 His father was the head of music at University of Warwick and John grew up surrounded by music with easy access to orchestral instruments.
 His mother and two sisters are opera singers.
 He performed his first ever gig at the age of three playing the piano with his sister.
 Determined to be self-taught, he refused to take music lessons.